What Commandments should Christians keep?

 This verse is related to the one cited before.
 Thus, in this context “pure” means the opposite of dirty (“koinos”).

 When the New Testament refers to impurity in the eyes of God (e.g. impure spirits), then a completely different word is used in the Greek for “impure”, namely “akathartos”.
-Paul did not declare that animals like pigs would be clean, which are unclean according to the Mosaic law.
-Presumably he referred to meat which was sacrificed to idols; more on that in the first letter to the Corinthians.
+Paul did not declare that animals like pigs would be clean, which are unclean according to the Mosaic Law.
+Presumably he referred to meat which was sacrificed to idols; more on that in the first epistle to the Corinthians.

 In the first epistle to the Corinthians Paul pointed out that as a Christian you should not get circumcised but keep God’s commands (1 Cor 7:18+19).
 He also stated:

 20 To the Jews I became like a Jew, to win the Jews.
 To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law.
 21 To those not having the law I became like one not having the law (though I am not free from God’s law but am under Christ’s law), so as to win those not having the law.
 (1 Cor 9:20+21)

 Paul was no longer under the Mosaic Law, but under Jesus’ law.

 In the further course of this epistle Paul wrote: